deovero/ss-gtm-proxy/README.md

 ## Goal

-- Place this proxy script on your webserver to be able to use your website's domain as `server_container_url` in GTM.
+- Place this proxy script on your webserver to be able to use your website's main domain as `server_container_url` in GTM.
 - You can also use your website's domain as 'Server container URLs' on the Container Settings so you can preview requests without cross-domain cookie problems.

+This is best practice [according to Google](https://developers.google.com/tag-platform/tag-manager/server-side/custom-domain?option=same-origin).

 ```mermaid
 graph TD